Companies that use Egnyte

 The core pain points revolve around document organization and secure collaboration.
 Job descriptions repeatedly emphasize needs for "maintaining accurate documentation," "clear folder structure and naming conventions," and "ensuring proper version control and secure access."
 Multiple postings mention managing compliance documents, tracking project files, and coordinating across distributed teams.
 Companies are clearly seeking to solve challenges around dispersed workforces needing centralized, secure access to critical business files while maintaining regulatory compliance and audit readiness.

-👥 What types of companies is most likely to use Egnyte?
+👥 What types of companies use Egnyte?

-Source: Analysis of Linkedin bios of 4,311 companies that use Egnyte
+Source: Analysis of Linkedin bios of 4,418 companies that use Egnyte

 Company Characteristics